Program Management and Product Management

 Do You Need Both Product and Program Managers?

 In larger companies, the answer is yes.
-Having product managers as dedicated resources that cultivate a product mindset, who champion individual offerings, and maintain communications with external stakeholders, is essential.
+Having product managers as dedicated resources that cultivate a product mindset, champion individual offerings, and maintain communications with external stakeholders, is essential.

-Larger companies also tend to have more teams, more resources invested, and more external stakeholders from suppliers to shareholders.
+Larger companies also tend to have more teams, more resources invested, and more external stakeholders, from suppliers to shareholders.
 This means many more complex interdependencies, and that makes the program manager role extremely important.
-Thus, in larger companies it makes sense to separate the product and program manager roles and to define them carefully.
+Thus, in larger companies, it makes sense to separate the product and program manager roles and to define them carefully.

-Program management vs. product management at a glance
+Program Management vs. Product Management at a Glance

 Still don’t get it?
 Too long didn’t read?
-Here’s a handy table to make sense of the differences between these two roles.
+Here’s a handy table to make sense of the key differences between these two roles.